tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Fees

 Information on registration fees is not available yet.
+We expect the registration fee to fall between 100 and 200 EUR.

 ## Registration